Kerosene (album): Background

 Entertainment Weeklys Alanna Nash felt that the album's sound evoked the genres of honky-tonk and country rock.
-John Metzger of Music Box called the single, "Me and Charlie Talking" to have an "infectious folk-pop" sound, while he considered "Greyhound Bound for Nowhere" to be "a somber retrospective."
+John Metzger of Music Box stated that the single "Me and Charlie Talking" had an "infectious folk-pop" sound, while he considered "Greyhound Bound for Nowhere" to be "a somber retrospective."

+In 2025, Lambert released a 20th anniversary edition of the album on digital platforms, including the previously unreleased track "I Don't Love Here Anymore", along with the standard album being pressed on vinyl for the first time.